 In most cases, such tools have all the common functionality, but plus to it have a narrow specialization, which allows them to solve advanced codeless test automation tasks, just like in the examples below:

-To make the testing process even smoother, Ranorex uses robust third-party integrations like Selenium WebDriver, Jira, Jenkins, Bamboo, and TeamCity, which allows for the creation of an all-in-one testing environment with advanced testing features.
+To make the testing process smoother, Ranorex uses robust third-party integrations like Selenium WebDriver, Jira, Jenkins, Bamboo, and TeamCity, which allows for the creation of an all-in-one testing environment with advanced testing features.

 - Micro Focus Unified Functional Testing (UFT)